thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 SELECT title, kind, name FROM movies INNER JOIN awards ON awards.movie_id = movies.id;
 ```

+That works as long as the column names you select from each table are unique.
+If you try to select a column name shared by both tables (e.g. id) then SQL will raise an error.

 ```sql
 SELECT id, title, kind, name FROM movies INNER JOIN awards ON awards.movie_id = movies.id;
 ```